o1-labs/ocamlbyexample/README.md

 Some guidelines:

-* short examples are best
+1. short examples are best
-* a chapter should teach one thing well
+1. a chapter should teach one thing well
+1. each explanation block should teach one thing well
-* a chapter should never use something that wasn't explained in a previous chapter (unless it introduces it)
+1. a chapter should never use something that wasn't explained in a previous chapter (unless it introduces it)

 ## How to render the thing locally?